kyoto-framework/kyoto/README.md

 - Organize code into configurable and standalone components structure
 - Get rid of spaghetti inside of handlers
-- Simple asynchronous rendering lifecycle
+- Simple asynchronous lifecycle
 - Built-in dynamics like Hotwire or Laravel Livewire
-- Built-in rendering based on `html/template`
+- Using a familiar built-in `html/template`
 - Full control over project setup (minimal dependencies)
-- 0kb JS payload without actions client (~8kb when using actions)
+- 0kb JS payload without actions client (~8kb when including a client)

 ## Reasons to opt out